 In 2019, over 17,000 people were injured because of repetitive actions in the workplace, according to the U.S. Bureau of Labor Statistics.
-These injuries are called repetitive strain injury, also known as a repetitive stress injury.
+These injuries are called repetitive strain injuries or repetitive stress injuries.
 Most repetitive injuries are caused by doing actions that a person might not think would cause an injury, such as typing, repeatedly using the same tool, and always doing the same motion as part of your job.

 A repetitive strain injury happens when a worker’s muscles or joints become strained when repeatedly doing the same motions at work.
 A repetitive stress injury causes damage to the muscles, nerves, ligaments, or tendons of workers who do the same task repeatedly on the job.

-If you or a loved one suffered a work place injury, call Munley Law’s Wilkes-Barre compensation attorneys.
+If you or a loved one suffered a workplace injury, call Munley Law Personal Injury Attorneys’s Wilkes-Barre compensation attorneys.
 We can answer your questions and discuss your options.
 Call us at (570) 399-0406 or email us to schedule your free initial consultation.

 Worker’s Compensation Covers Repetitive Stress Injury

 Under Pennsylvania workers’ compensation law, any employee who is hurt on the job may be able to receive compensation for his losses.
 Money can be paid for lost wages, medical expenses, physical therapy, or disability.
 All work injuries and illnesses resulting in death, permanent impairment, or loss of time beyond a day or shift are covered.
 This includes repetitive strain and stress injuries caused by your work.
 An injury that is made worse by your job is also covered by the workers’ compensation law.
 Even a repetitive injury that was caused partly by your work and partly by other activities may be covered by workers’ compensation if your work-related tasks are the main cause of the injury.